ELLIE LIM

 You’re also actively pursuing an acting career and you’ve been acting in plays like Have You Ever Been With An Asian Womxn? and In Review: An Extraordinary Meeting.
 Can you tell us about how plays like this come to life?

 I love theatre – the fringe is where social change is born.
 It is where we can show unique perspectives and shift the focus and viewpoints of the audience and eventually the mainstream.
-Asian Womxn was a devised show – Gemishka, Elaine and I gathered a few times a week for three months to work out what we wanted
+Asian Womxn was a devised show – Gemishka, Elaine and I gathered a few times a week for three months to work out what we wanted to put in the show, what stories we wanted to tell from our lived experiences and how much the oversexualisation and fetishism of Asian women has affected us.

 My friend Aiwa Pooamorn who I was on stage with in another show, Other: Chinese, pulled me into being in Asian Womxn and she featured in a hilarious video hitting stereotypes of online sex sites.
 Working with an exclusively Asian female cast was amazing.
-We didn’t have to explain racism, sexism or othering,
+We didn’t have to explain racism, sexism or othering, we had all lived inside of it, each of us finding ways to survive and push against it.
+We formed a sistahood and even if we don’t see each other much I know we’ve got each other’s backs.
+It felt very much like that too working on Other: Chinese with Alice Canton.

 The core cast of that show will forever be my Chinese whanau and the depth of 3 months of diving into the racism felt as Chinese New Zealanders has bonded us for life.
 For many of us we reclaimed our Chinese-ness with pride, for all of us we found belonging.